 Introduce the various assignments and writing activities slowly.
 After they have had some teaching and practice, add those to the writing center.

-Let students know what you expect when they come to the writing center and how you expect them to leave it (neat and in order) when they are finished.
-Going over expectations is important!
+Let students know what you expect when they come to the writing center and how you expect them to leave ind in order) when they are finished.
+Going over expectations is essential!

 Before sending your students to the writing center: